ccqgithub/pinia-di/README.md

 }
 ```

-`onUnmounted`: Bind a function that will be invoked when the store unmounted.
+`onUnmounted`: Bind a function that will be invoked when the store is unmounted.
 ```ts
 import { InjectionContext } from 'pinia-di';
 export const TestStore = ({ onUnmounted }: InjectionContext) => {